 Everyone in the workplace possesses some type of desire that may be socially unacceptable or problematic.
 But instead of firing an employee on a bad day, these individuals use that energy to go for a run or create music after work.

 8. Reaction formation

 This type of defense mechanism occurs when a person actually knows how they feel, but they choose to act in the opposite way, against their instincts.

-Compartmentalization comes into play when a person separates individual parts of their life as a means to protect it.
-It can be used to avoid the anxiety or confusion when different parts of their life may cause contradictory values or emotions.
+Compartmentalization comes into play when a person separates individual parts of their life as a means to protect them.
+It can be used to avoid anxiety or confusion when different parts of their life may cause contradictory values or emotions.

 You may see this within a work colleague: they’re extremely strict and not particularly affable managers when managing employees, but at the company picnic you notice how sensitive and nurturing they are with their kids.
 This may be due to how they feel they need to be one person at work and another at home.

 When faced with an anxiety-inducing situation, an individual may choose to remove all the emotion from it.
-Instead they focus on the quantitative facts.
+Instead, they focus on quantitative facts.
 They prefer not to deal with the “mess” of understanding and managing their emotional response.

 You may witness this when an employee learns their hours are being reduced to part-time.
 Instead of taking a moment to feel upset, they immediately go into problem-solving mode, creating spreadsheets about what they’ll be doing with their time and looking for other jobs.

 Our defensive mechanisms help us resolve a particular challenge in the present.
 It diverts our attention from the emotional pain we’re in.
 But strategies, like sublimation, can be healthy ways to channel those strong emotions in the workplace.